Natural gas is key to WVU engineer's vision for clean hydrogen energy

 Most of the funding for Liu’s project comes from a $2 million Department of Energy grant geared toward decarbonizing the U.S. power and industrial sectors, advancing clean energy manufacturing and improving America's economic competitiveness.

 "There are several ways to turn a turbine and generate power," said Liu, also associate dean for research and endowed chair of engineering at the Benjamin M. Statler College of Engineering and Mineral Resources.
 “All the most popular ways today use heat.
-Today, in about two-thirds of turbines, we burn coal or we burn natural gas to turn a turbine, with coal contributing about 20% and natural gas about 40% of the total power we generate in the U.S. Less often, we use a nuclear reaction to heat water and generate steam."
+Today, in about two-thirds of turbines, we burn coal or we burn natural gas to turn a turbine, with coal contributing about 20 percent and natural gas about 40 percent of the total power we generate in the U.S. Less often, we use a nuclear reaction to heat water and generate steam."

 After nuclear energy, he added, hydropower is the next most common source of electricity, with other clean energies such as wind and solar power bringing up the rear.